webmentordev/summerdb/README.md

 Move Code in Libs
 [Fixed] Fix Bug on new setup where users table does not exist [Done] Initial Create Users database
+[Done] Super user database with password encryption Use Password verification
+Update Response to JSON responses
 ```

 -------------